HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/get-hpovlicense.md

 This Cmdlet will retrieve licenses installed on the appliance.
 You can use this to get an inventory of what's installed and what licenses are consumed.

 {% hint style="info" %}
-Minimum required privileges: Read-
+Minimum required privileges: Read
 {% endhint %}
-only
+-only
 ## Examples

 ###  Example 1